How you use Search Console depends on your role, your site, and your personal needs. Read the appropriate section to get started.

 - How does Google Search work? - Read this short guide to understand how Google works.

-- Get on Google - See the different ways to get your business or identity on various Google products, including Maps, Search, and YouTube.
+- Get your business/video/other information on Google - See the different ways to get your business or identity on various Google products, including Maps, Search, and YouTube.

-- Optimize your site for search engines - Read this six-point guide about making your website more findable and useful to readers.
+- Optimize your site for search engines - Read this short guide about making your website more findable and useful to readers.

 - Measuring your performance on Google - Is your site on Google?
 How many people found your site on Google?
 What is your ranking in search results?
 What were people searching for when they found your site?
 Learn how to answer these questions.